sullivg2/sullivg2.github.io/advisory.md

 grow and learn as a technology and business professional.
 As an advisor I describe myself as a cloud infrastructure specialist with a deep understanding of the technology landscape.
-My specialty is building and marketing highly technical infrastructure products, solutions and services.
+My specialty is building and marketing highly technical infrastructure products, solutions and services to enterprises and service providers.

 {% img 'assets/images/Infrastructure.png' %}